rhiot/rhiot/docs/readme.md

 #### Process manager

-Process manager is used by the BU353 component to execute Linux commands responsible for starting GPSD daemon or configuring the GPS receive to provide GPS coordinates in the NMEA mode.
+Process manager is used by the GPSD component to execute Linux commands responsible for starting GPSD daemon or configuring the GPS receive to provide GPS coordinates in the NMEA mode.
 If for some reason you would like to change the default implementation of the process manager used by Camel (i.e. `io.rhiot.utils.process.DefaultProcessManager`), you can set it on the component level: